May events at Hever Castle

 Go back in time to the early 20th century this May half term and enjoy a fascinating glimpse of the Edwardian era just before the First World War when the Astors were in residence.

-Children can play traditional Edwardian games in the Castle or explore the rooms to learn about the history of the time.
+In the Castle, your little ones can learn about Edwardian inventions.
 Discover the Astor family’s ‘rags to riches’ story in an interactive exhibition in the Astor Suite.
 Listen to interviews with former ‘below stairs’ staff on old-fashioned telephones and radios and watch rare archive home movies from the Astor’s collection.

-Visitors can enjoy a traditional Punch and Judy show with a Tudor twist (look out for Henry VIII and his six wives!) as well as try their hand at games from the period including a coconut shy* (*small additional charge), tin-can alley and bean bag race or enjoy a leisurely game of croquet on the lawn.
+You will also be able to enjoy a traditional Punch and Judy show as well as games from the period including hoopla, tin-can alley, boules or a leisurely game of croquet on the lawn.

 See full event details here.

-Say thank you to dad this Father’s Day with a memorable Super Car themed day out at Hever Castle & Gardens.
+Say thank you to dad this Father’s Day and spoil him with a memorable Super Car themed day out at Hever Castle & Gardens.

-This two-day event is supported by the Alfa Romeo Owners Club and Ferrari Owners Club of Great Britain with a stunning selection of Alfa Romeos on display on Saturday 16 June and fabulous Ferraris on Sunday 17 June.
+This two-day event is supported by the Alfa Romeo Owners Club and Ferrari Owners Club of Great Britain with a stunning selection of Alfa Romeos on display on Saturday 15 June and fabulous Ferraris on Sunday 16 June.
+As well as the Alfa Romeos and Ferraris two rare Lancias, a Lacia Fulvia 1600 and Lacia Integrale will also be on display as well as bikes and a car driven by world famous F1 champion, the late Sir John Surtees.

 And after all this hungry work enjoy some family time with a variety of food options from a barbecue to pizza and hog roast as well as more hearty lunch options in our two restaurants finished off with ice cream or a variety of mouth-watering homemade cakes.